DENVER — The COVID-19 vaccine has arrived in Colorado and vaccinations are well underway.

 The side effects that have been reported are minor and commonly associated with first vaccines, Dr. Richard Zane said.
 This includes muscle aches, pain at the sight of the injection and low grade fever for less than 24 hours.
 Some people have reported nausea and diarrhea.
 And most of the people who have reported the symptoms felt better after taking Tylenol or Motrin.

 These side effects are a sign that the vaccine is working as your body builds and remembers defenses against a future attack.
+While these effects have been reported more with the second dose, some people see stronger symptoms with the first dose, or not at all.

 If the FDA and CDC see new serious side effects from the virus, the vaccine may be removed from the market.